Perigueux, Dordogne tourism & sightseeing

 In this part of town you can see the remains of the Barriere Castle, a 12th century castle burnt down in the wars of religion.
 One of the gateways of the ramparts, the Norman Gate, can also be seen.
 Named after invasions by the Vikings in the 9th century.

-A public garden, ‘Le Jardin des Arenes’ is home to the site of the Roman Ampitheatre though only ruins remain today of the amphitheatre the gardens are nicely maintained and a pleasant place for a picnic.
+A public garden, ‘Le Jardin des Arenes’ was once the site of the Roman Ampitheatre: though only ruins remain today of the amphitheatre the gardens are nicely maintained and a pleasant place for a picnic.
 Close to the arena you can see the lovely Eglise Saint Etienne de la Cite.
 This was originally the cathedral of Perigueux.
 In 1577 Protestants destroyed two of its cupolas and its bell tower.

 A good day to visit Perigueux is Saturday when the colourful market is held in the Place de la Clautre.
 This square was originally the place where executions took place in the town but is now full of colour every Wednesday and Saturday morning.

 There is a tourist train in Perigueux and if you want to find out more about the history of this charming town there are guided tours available throughout the year including Torchlight tours on some nights of the year: the tourist office has details of these.
 For garden lovers there is even a tour of the gardens by bicycle on Tuesday mornings in the summer.